 Leaving Florida is often a good idea for people who spent the bulk of their active addictions in Florida.
 Florida contains many excellent sober living houses, but these may not be ideal for all Florida residents.
 Pursuing recovery in Florida can be difficult, especially because the drug trade has such a powerful presence in the state.
 It can also be difficult for more personal reasons: after years of abusing drugs and alcohol in Florida, the state itself may be triggering.
 A chance encounter with a former drinking buddy or drug dealer can easily send a person back into old habits of thought or behavior.
 Enrolling in a sober living home out of state is often the best way of ensuring a clean slate.

-Los Angeles is a popular state for addiction recovery.
+California is a popular state for addiction recovery.
 First of all, the state is appealing: plenty of sunshine, countless cultural offerings, and beaches and mountains aplenty.
-Secondly, Los Angeles is home to a rich and diverse recovery community.
+Secondly, Southern California is home to a rich and diverse recovery community.
 This community can be found in 12-step meetings, such as Alcoholics Anonymous and Narcotics Anonymous, throughout the city.
-The city is open-minded and health conscious, and you may be surprised to find that in Los Angeles being sober is actually cool.
-Best of all, Los Angeles is home to a unique type of sober living home: structured sober livings.
+The city is open-minded and health conscious, and you may be surprised to find that in Southern California being sober is actually cool.
+Best of all, the area is home to a unique type of sober living home: structured sober livings.
 These residences offer increased structure, support, and recovery resources, helping people from all around the country get sober and rebuild their lives.

 Recovery is Possible at Design for Recovery

 Design for Recovery is one such structured sober living home.
-Located in West Los Angeles, Design for Recovery is widely recognized as Los Angeles’ top sober living for men.
+It is widely recognized as Southern California’s top sober living facility for men.
 The property offers safe and comfortable accommodations.
 Staff members work with residents to help them address underlying issues, develop new coping tools, and build lasting relationships.
-At Design for Recovery, no matter what a person’s background in, sobriety is possible.
+At Design for Recovery, no matter what a person’s background is, sobriety is possible.

 At Design for Recovery, residents not only pursue long-term sobriety, but they also work to build better lives for themselves.
 Design for Recovery was founded on the belief that addiction recovery involves more than abstinence.
 Residents develop a strong foundation of principles to live by, which include values like honesty, integrity, accountability, and responsibility.
 They also develop important life skills, strong relationships, and begin to take steps toward more prosperous futures.
 By the time our residents graduate, they can stride with confidence toward their goals.